 Continuous reduction in the jobless rate is an encouraging sign for the local economy, Larne Development Forum believes.

-The local rate of 4.3 per cent unemployed is significantly lower than the 5.45 per cent Northern Ireland average, with the promise of hundreds more jobs to come, said the forum’s chairman, Cllr Martin Wilson.
+The local rate of 4.3 per cent unemployed significantly lower than the 5.45 per cent Northern Ireland average, with the promise of hundreds more jobs to come, said the forum’s chairman, Cllr Martin Wilson.

 “Larne Development Forum is pleased to note the continuing downward trend in the number of local people who are claiming benefit,” he added.